ggarneau/gwhw/README.md

 1) A configurable reverse proxy as a client gateway.
 This is built as a reverse proxy you can configure with a json file.
 To add an endpoint, add a new object in the config file.
+You can find the config file on the root of the project (conf.json) to see how it is built.
+This could change and get more complex in the future.
 To get them working, the service has to be restarted, but a endpoint could be added to add new endpoints without restarting the server.
 This would add complexity but flexibility.
 Each path has a proxy redirect to the server gateway.
 This is built in a preconceived notion that a load balancing mechanism is in front of it.
 If the object has the parameter dumb_proxy set to true, only the scheme and host needs to be set in the redirect, the original requestURI would follow.